 To finish off in this file, let's update the prop types:

 This won't work yet because the

 exist.
 Let's create a search icon using Feather icons in the

 OK, we just need to make the Search button look nice, before we move on:

 If you click the search button, the URL changes, but nothing interesting happens.
 Let's change that in the following section.

-Earlier we added a little data to our home page's context.
-Let's take a look at that data now.
+Earlier, we added a little data to our home page's context.
+Let’s have a look at that data

-.
-You should see the regular home page content replaced.
-Instead you will see the Search
+should see the regular home page content replaced.
+Instead, you will see the Search component

-component with it's placeholder content.
-Below that, we are rendering the context data we made
+with its placeholder content.
+Below that, we are rendering the context data we made available in

 A couple of notes.
 In line